Endless33/vrp-validation-kit/README.md

 - Protected implementation mechanisms

 The purpose of this repository is validation of observable behavior rather than disclosure of implementation details.

+---

+Reporting Issues

+Use the official v1.0.0 release when evaluating results.

+If you modify the code, include the diff.

+If the unmodified release fails, provide:

+- exact command
+- output
+- environment
+- commit hash

+Independent criticism is more valuable than agreement.